Murray stops 25 shots, Pens score late to beat Stars 3-0

 On the first goal, Bishop whiffed at clearing the puck from behind the net.
 Kahun passed out to Sam Lafferty, whose shot trickled under the supine Bishop.
 Kahun knocked the puck in from the right side at 7:29.

+“It’s great for Dominik.
+We felt like he’s been around it the last handful of games.”

-The second came 1:38 later, when Rust scored amid a scramble in front.
+The second goal came when sixth-year veteran Rust scored amid a scramble in front.
+Rust was playing in his first game since being injured in the final preseason game.

+The Stars were seeking their fourth win in a row.
+The Penguins squelched that.

+“You saw a team that has won two Stanley Cups and their mindset to start the third,” Dallas coach Jim Montgomery said.
+“They came out and shoved it right down our throat.”

+Murray had kept the game scoreless by stopping 22 shots in the first two periods.

 Murray made glove saves to stop Denis Gurianov and Jamie Benn in the first.
-Pittsburgh’s Dominik Simon had a clear shot from the right faceoff circle, but it went off Bishop’s chest.

 Dallas had a flurry with seven minutes left in the second period, but Murray stopped a short-range shot by Alexander Radulov and a wrist shot by Justin Dowling after he had shot wide and retrieved the puck.

-NOTES: Penguins captain Sidney Crosby did not come out to begin the third period after being hit by a shot late in the second, but he returned within the first three minutes. … Dallas Ds Esa Lindell and Taylor Fedun both left the ice for a time after pucks hit them in the face.
-Lindell had a cut below his nose, and Fedun was struck in the left cheek. … Murray’s 11th career shutout tied him with Les Binkley for the third-most in Penguins history.
+NOTES: Penguins captain Sidney Crosby did not come out to begin the third period after being hit by a shot late in the second, but he returned within the first three minutes.
+“We’re always concerned when someone gets hit by a shot the way he did, but he was able to come back to the game,” Sullivan said.
+“We’ll continue to evaluate him.”… Dallas Ds Esa Lindell and Taylor Fedun both left the ice for a time after pucks hit them in the face.
+Lindell had a cut below his nose, and Fedun was struck in the left cheek. … Murray’s 11th career shutout tied him with Les Binkley for the third-most in Penguins history. .
+John Marino assisted on Rust’s goal for his first NHL point.

 UP NEXT